Getting started

 --affect-kit-compare-max-width | 880px | Maximum width of the widget. |

-Useful for windowed comparisons (e.g. last month vs last week):
+For windowed comparisons (last month vs last week), call

 import 'affect-kit/compare';